delejt/elasticsearch-php/README.md

 This library aims to provide you with a simplified interface to use Elasticsearch.
 Internally it uses the original [elastic/elasticsearch-php](https://github.com/elastic/elasticsearch-php) library.

-The client of the original library is exposed and can be used if you require more advanced functionality.
+The client of the original library is exposed and can be used if needed.

 ## Requirements